-Please get in touch if you are interested in organising private or small group classes, including classes for pregnant or post-natal women, children or families; or for workplace yoga classes in support of OURMALA.
-We can make it happen!
+I’m currently on maternity leave so I’m not taking public classes, but please do get in touch if you are interested in organising private or small group classes, including classes for pregnant or post-natal women / parents-and-babies, children or families.

 On 1 December 2018, we had a lot of fun exploring handstand, forearm stand, headstand and shoulder stand, all in support of an excellent charity called OmPowerment.
 We warmed up together, had some fun experimenting with techniques and assists, and then wound down with a lovely restorative sequence.

 The OmPowerment Project‘s mission is to empower refugees to lead themselves and members of their communities in the healing practice of trauma informed yoga.
 100% of the money raised from the workshop was donated to the first Myanmar OMPowerment training.
 10 girls from different conflict areas, internally displaced person (IDP) camps and monastic orphanages attended the training.
 The project will also be delivering a second training in Yangon aimed at yoga teachers, enabling them to deliver further OMPowerment yoga trainings to refugees and communities that are internally displaced within Myanmar’s conflict zones.